Healthy Blackstrap Molasses Cookies! My healthy molasses recipe is made with no refined sugar and no white flour.

 Wet ingredients:

-- ¾ cup vegan butter if not diary free, use organic unsalted butter
+- ¾ cup organic unsalted grass fed butter

-- ½ cup honey sub date syrup or maple syrup
+- ½ cup honey, date syrup or maple syrup

 - ¼ cup black strap molasses